-Risk management is the "systematic application of principles, approach and processes to the identification, assessment, monitoring and taking actions to manage/mitigate the likelihood and/or impact of a risk."
-By managing our risk process effectively, we will be in a better position to safeguard against potential threats and exploit potential opportunities to improve services and provide better value for money.
+By managing risk process effectively, the Council will be in a better position to safeguard against potential threats and make the most of potential opportunities to improve services and provide better value for money.

-This Risk Management Strategy outlines how the Council will use risk management to successfully deliver corporate, departmental, and service, objectives and priorities.
+This Risk Management Strategy outlines how the Council will use risk management to successfully deliver corporate, departmental and service objectives and priorities.